Najeeb223/Najeeb223/README.md

 - 🧰 Currently focused on frontend (**HTML, CSS, JavaScript**)
 - 🕹️ Building retro-inspired tools to teach & master fundamentals
 - 📚 Learning by doing, currently working on key JS concpets & DOM manipulation
-- 🚀 Transitioning from academic training to real-world, open-source contribution
+- 🚀 Transitioning from academic training to real-world and open-source contribution

 ---